BrentLayne/llm-prompts/src/llm-prompts/code-change-planning-instructions.md

 ---

 By following these instructions, the LLM and human developer can collaboratively create a robust, actionable plan that is easy to follow, review, and execute for any software requirement.

+Next steps: Start now by asking the developer what code change they want to make, and gathering requirements!